oblador/react-native-keychain/README.md

 ### `getSupportedBiometryType()`

-Get what type of hardware biometry support the device has.
+**On iOS:** Get what type of hardware biometry support the device has.
 Resolves to a `Keychain.BIOMETRY_TYPE` value when supported, otherwise `null`.

+**On Android:** Get what type of Class 3 (strong) biometry support the device has.
+Resolves to a `Keychain.BIOMETRY_TYPE` value when supported, otherwise `null`.
+In most devices this will return `FINGERPRINT` (except for Pixel 4 or similar where fingerprint sensor is not present).

 > This method returns `null`, if the device haven't enrolled into fingerprint/FaceId.
 Even though it has hardware for it.